TulipaEnergy/TulipaEnergyModel.jl/docs/src/91-developer.md

 1. Click on the `Project.toml` file on GitHub.

-1. Edit the file and change the version number according to [semantic versioning](https://semver.org/): Major.Minor.Patch<br>
+1. Edit the file and change the version number according to [semantic versioning](https://semver.org/): Major.Minor.Patch

    ![Screenshot of editing Project.toml on GitHub](./images/UpdateVersion.png)

 1. Commit the changes in a new branch and open a pull request.
-Change the commit message according to the version number.<br>
+Change the commit message according to the version number.

    ![Screenshot of PR with commit message "Release 0.6.1"](./images/CommitMessage.png)

 1. Create the pull request and squash & merge it after the review and testing process.
-Delete the branch after the squash and merge.<br>
+Delete the branch after the squash and merge.

    ![Screenshot of full PR template on GitHub](./images/PullRequest.png)

-1. Go to the main page of repo and click in the commit.<br>
+1. Go to the main page of repo and click in the commit.

    ![Screenshot of how to access commit on GitHub](./images/AccessCommit.png)

-1. Add the following comment to the commit: `@JuliaRegistrator register`<br>
+1. Add the following comment to the commit: `@JuliaRegistrator register`

    ![Screenshot of calling JuliaRegistrator in commit comments](./images/JuliaRegistrator.png)

-1. The bot should start the registration process.<br>
+1. The bot should start the registration process.

    ![Screenshot of JuliaRegistrator bot message](./images/BotProcess.png)

-1. After approval, the bot will take care of the PR at the Julia Registry and automatically create the release for the new version.<br>
+1. After approval, the bot will take care of the PR at the Julia Registry and automatically create the release for the new version.

    ![Screenshot of new version on registry](./images/NewRelease.png)

    Thank you for helping make frequent releases!